tsatria03/CookyCraze/docks/readme.txt

 manulcooky = the player's manual cookie production rate. cookyspeed = the player's baking speed.

-amount
-The value to give the player at the start of their new run.
-Whether this is treated as a flat value or a percentage depends on use_percent.

 use_percent
-Controls whether the amount is applied as a flat value or a percentage of what the player had when they prestiged.
+Controls whether the amounts are applied as flat values or percentages of what the player had when they prestiged.
+This applies to all items in the reward line.

-false = the amount is given directly.
-An amount of 10 gives exactly 10 of the target stat. true  = the amount is treated as a percentage of the player's final stat value at the moment they prestiged.
+false = amounts are given directly.
+An amount of 10 gives exactly 10 of the target stat. true  = amounts are treated as a percentage of the player's final stat value at the moment they prestiged.
 An amount of 5 gives 5 percent of whatever they had.
 Keep percentage values low, as even a small percentage of a late-game stat can be a significant head start.

 message
 The message spoken when this reward is given.
-Use %amount% as a placeholder for the reward value.
+Use %amount% as a placeholder and it will be replaced with a summary of all items given.

 quests.table